Power-ups

 • be moved to the top or the bottom of a specific column

-• be assigned to a given team member
+• be assigned to a specific team member

 • have the card type (color) changed